-b) CDM Activities
+c) CDM Activities

 On March 21, 2019, the Government of Ontario issued ministerial directives to the IESO related to the delivery of CDM programs.
-Previously, LDC and other distributors delivered the CDM programs; under the new method, the IESO will be responsible for delivering the CDM programs.
+Previously, LDC and other distributors delivered the CDM programs; under the new directives, the IESO became responsible for delivering the CDM programs.